NHSDigital/nhs-notify-supplier-api/specification/api/components/documentation/APIDescription.md

 You need to get your software approved by us before it can go live with this API.

 You will also need to follow our steps to - TBD

+### Production smoke testing

+Before go-live, you must complete a smoke test in the NHS Notify production environment.
+The smoke test confirms that your live credentials, connectivity, and print workflow operate correctly end-to-end.
+It will be carried out in coordination with the NHS Notify Supplier API team.
+You will retrieve and print one or more live test letters through the production API, send the printed output to the address provided, and submit a Management Information (MI) update for verification.
+The NHS Notify team will configure your production access, review your results, and confirm that your output meets NHS Notify print specifications.

+### Onboarding

+You need to get your software approved by us before it can go live with this API.
+You will also need to be an approved NHS letter supplier under the framework agreement (ADD link) and nominate your technical and operational contacts